 After some in-depth scouring of the Food Monster App’s endless archive of holiday recipes, we hand selected the 12 coziest, warming green bean dishes we could find!
 Not to pat ourselves on the back, but we think everyone will fall deeply in love for at least one of these recipes.
 Whether you are preparing to go to a traditional Thanksgiving feast, bringing a dish to someone else’s festivities, or gearing up for your casual Friendsgiving, we’ve got the PERFECT dish (or dishes) for you.

 Consider this recipe a healthy take on the traditional green bean casserole.
-The Cranberry Almond Green Beans have all the same classic casserole flavors without the fat and calories that typically come with the creamy sauce.
+This Cranberry Almond Green Beans recipe by Gina Hoskins has all the same classic casserole flavors without the fat and calories that typically come with the creamy sauce.
 These beans will be the perfect, modern side dish this holiday season.
 The added almonds give the classic ingredients an extra nice crunch.

 Searching tirelessly for other Thanksgiving dishes?
 Check out Recipes for The Ultimate Vegan Thanksgiving Menu and stay tuned.